Frederic Tudor: Tudor family and Nahant

 The Tudors belonged to a prominent Boston Brahmin family, and Frederic inherited his family's grounds in Nahant, Massachusetts.
 In 1825, after constructing his summer cottage in the center of town, he began a lifelong campaign to plant trees on treeless Nahant.
 By 1832 he had 3,358 trees growing in his nursery and within two years he had some 4,000 trees in cultivation, offering them to summer residents for free if they would plant them on their properties.
 The family grounds are now the Nahant Country Club.

-Frederic married Euphemia Fenno (April 6, 1814, Mount Upton, New York– March 9, 1884, Newbury, Vermont).
-His oldest son, Frederic (February 11, 1845 – Boston 1902), was an 1867 graduate of Harvard College and a member of one of the first graduating classes at St. Paul's School (Concord, New Hampshire).
+Frederic married Euphemia Fenno (April 6, 1814, Mount Upton, New York – March 9, 1884, Newbury, Vermont).
+His oldest son, Frederic (February 11, 1845 – 1902, Boston) was an 1867 graduate of Harvard College and a member of one of the first graduating classes at St. Paul's School (Concord, New Hampshire).
 The Ice King's second son, William, was also a graduate of St. Paul's School.

 The younger Frederic was the grandfather of the 20th-century watercolorist and book illustrator Tasha Tudor (Frederic's daughter Rosamond married William Starling Burgess).
 She was born in Boston in 1915 and was named Starling Burgess for her father.
-He later re-christened her Natasha, after the character in "War and Peace."
-That name was later shortened to Tasha, and she published under that name.
+Her father soon re-named her Natasha, after the character in "War and Peace."
+That name was later shortened to Tasha, and she adopted her mother's maiden name in her pen name when publishing her works.